Confused about the difference between espresso beans vs coffee beans?

-A real espresso shot is drawn out using high pressure.
-Additionally, specific tools and skills are also required in creating this brew.
+We draw a real espresso shot out using high pressure.
+It also required specific tools and skills in creating this brew.

-It produces a rich crema found on top of the dark espresso, indicating that the right brewing procedure is observed.
+It produces a rich crema found on top of the dark espresso, showing that we observe the right brewing procedure.

 Flavor and Aroma

-Since espresso is roasted longer, have finer grounds, and uses a particular machine for brewing, its unique flavor and aroma are different from a regular brewed coffee.
+Since they roast espresso longer, have finer grounds, and use a particular machine for brewing, its unique flavor and aroma differ from a regular brewed coffee.

 Espresso has less acid but with a bolder and richer coffee flavor.
-Its full-bodied finish is due to the natural oils released during the longer roasting time.
+Its full-bodied finish is because of the natural oils released during the longer roasting time.